TaSeeMba/eks-karpernter/ReadMe.md

 1. The subnets need to have correct tags for EKS otherwise coredns won't start.
 2. When using Fargate, pods need to be scheduled in private subnets that do not have a direct route to an internet gateway.
 So, you need a NAT gateway which introduces additional costs.
 3. By default, CRDs are installed during intial helm chart installation however not updated when Karpenter versions are upgraded.
 Hence the solution introduced for CRDs.
 4. The karpenter module requires additional parameters (lines 7-11) for the Karpernter pods to correctly come up using PodIdentity.
 Without these, you will experience permissions related errors when the pods are coming up.
-This info is not available in the existing docs nor articles available for v1 Karpenter.
+This info is not available in the existing docs nor articles currently available for v1 Karpenter documentation and examples provided by AWS.